Xah JavaScript Style Guide for FP

 Never Use Keyword “this”

-Never use the keyword this
+Never use the keyword this.

 Because, its value is dependent on calling context in a complex way.

-Use Object.create
+Use Object.create.

-Douglas Crockford, said he stopped using this
+Douglas Crockford, said he stopped using this and new.

-(operator), because its behavior is extremely complex, and drags in all the extremely other complex parts
+for user-defined functions, don't use the operator new, because its behavior is extremely complex, and drags in all the extremely other complex parts

 Object.create